abaddouh/poll-streamer/README.md

      ```
      Then open `http://localhost:8000/test/video_player.html` in your browser.

-3. The video should start playing automatically if everything is set up correctly.
+4. The video should start playing automatically if everything is set up correctly.

-Note: If you're running Poll Streamer on a different machine or port, you'll need to update the `videoSrc` variable in the `video_player.html` file accordingly.

 ### Embedding in Your Own Web Page